eersaa/ipfs-kubo/README.md

 Project represents a system where there are nodes that want to occasionally share some files with each other, but keep network restricted only the nodes that have the key for the network.

+# How to run the system

+1. Run `cleanup.sh` **Rename script to init?**
+2. Run the `docker-compose.yaml`
+3. Access the IPFS webui in address `localhost:5001/webui`

+If you want to access other nodes with webui go to Settings page and change the port matching the port of the node.

 # How to set up development environment